Sirhiggelbottom/Toggle-Rockwell-Software/README.md

 ## Author

-This script is designed for system administrators and technicians working with Rockwell Automation software environments.
+This script is designed for system administrators and technicians working with Both ETS and Rockwell Automation software environments.